makgyber/kahon/README.md

 ## Layout

-I started with the Frogpad layout, but decided to completely change the first alpha-keys layer to match my typing style and workflow.
+As my only reference were pictures of the Frogpad layout, I decided to start building the first two layers for the alpha-keys from there.
 Over the course of a weekend I redesigned the layout, moving letters around when it felt uncomfortable as I was using Monkeytype to test the layout.

+It was quite the challenge to figure out how to type keys with modifiers, so I ended up created a whole new layer for the common shortcuts I use (Copy/Paste, etc).

+I haven't really tried using this for work yet, but have been using it for chatting with friends.
+Still a bit slow, fastest I've reached is 26wpm on monkeytype.

 ## Case